-The course studies language processing and hemispheric specialisation; competing views of the language acquisition process (e.g. cognitivist, nativist, relativist and connectionist); the relationship between language development and the development of other cognitive capacities; and universals of language development.
+The course studies language processing (psycholinguistics) and brain function related to language processing (neurolinguistics); competing views of the language acquisition process (e.g. nativist vs. cognitivist); the relationship between language development and the development of other cognitive capacities; and psycholinguistic and neurolinguistic research methods.

-1. An understanding of competing theories of language acquisition.
+1. Discuss the differences between competing theories of language acquisition.

 2. Describe the neurological bases of language processing with the description of specific regions of the brain involved in language comprehension and production.